JAC is committed to engaging with young people, encouraging them to make positive choices

 Our mentoring through pottery involves a variety of projects and learning to use the wheel as well as hand sculpting techniques.

-Our small animals programme provides mentoring around the context of learning to care for rabbits, goats, guinea pigs, chickens and our Shetland Pony, Woggle.
+Our small animals programme provides mentoring around the context of learning to care for all our small animals, which includes: rabbits, goats, guinea pigs, donkeys, sheep, chickens and our Shetland Pony, Woggle.